top of page

 • Use light to moderate pressure for 10–30 seconds

-• Sensations may include warmth, mild tenderness, or relaxation
+• Sensations may include warmth, tenderness, or relaxation

 • Stimulation should feel supportive - never painful

-If discomfort occurs, stimulation should stop and the seeds may be removed.
+If irritation or discomfort occurs, stop stimulation and remove the seeds.

 • Typical wear time: 3–5 days

-• Maximum: up to 7 days if the skin remains comfortable
+• Maximum: up to 7 days, if skin remains comfortable

-• Remove sooner if there is itching, redness, tenderness, or irritation
+• Remove sooner if there is itching, redness, or irritation

 After removal, allow the ears to rest 24–48 hours before reapplication.